Contact Us

 Figure 5 – Kerning pair “AV” and the benchmark pair “HH.”
 [Font: Boxr™ Light]

 After completing both backend steps mentioned earlier, you will likely still need to kern many letter pairs.
 Let’s use an AV pair, in Figure 5, as an example.
 Even if you set the side bearings to the minimum for both characters, the negative space between them is still too broad.
 That’s when kerning comes into play.
-Again, be sure to compare the letterspacing with your benchmark pair, such as an HH, NH or NN, for consistency.
+The AV pair requires negative kerning to tuck the V under the A, creating a visually tight and pleasing result that matches the visual space of your benchmark HH pair.

 Figure 6: Three visual modes that can help improve your kerning.
 [Font: Boxr™ Light]